Simone Dallamano

-Simone Dallamano (born 25 November 1983) is a former Italian footballer who last played for L'Aquila in Serie C.
+Simone Dallamano (born 25 November 1983) is a former Italian footballer who last played as a defender for L'Aquila in Serie C.

-Career
+Club career

 Dallamano started his career at his native club Brescia.
 After three season loaned to Serie C1 and Serie C2 clubs, he played his first Serie A match on 19 September 2004 in his return to Brescia.

 In January 2013, Dallamano joined Cesena on free transfer on a six-month contract.
 He picked no.4 shirt vacated by Daniele Forte.

 On 31 August 2013, Dallamano joined L'Aquila.

 International career

-Along with teammate Marco Zambelli, Dallamano was called up to the Italy national under-21 team.
+Along with teammate Marco Zambelli, Dallamano was called up to the Italy national under-21 team; he obtained three caps between 2004 and 2005 at international youth level.